jandersoncampelo/obsidian-gdrive-sync/README.md

 #### Q. Does the vault need to have the same name across devices?
 A. Yes!
 The plug-in can be used to sync multiple vaults, and it uses the vault name to identify which vault is being currently worked on and need to be synced, you need to keep the vault name same across devices so that changes made under "sample-vault" on one device appears under "sample-vault" on your other devices as well.
 Once the vault has been initialized on one device you just need to create a vault with the same name on your other devices and install the plug-in on those devices and log-in.
 Everything would sync automatically after that.

-#### Q. What's the `lastSync: ...` thing under properties/tags?
-The plugin keeps track of the last time the file was synced on a particular device using a "property" or YAML tag named `lastSync`.
-This keeps changing as the note is continuously synced.
-Please refrain from editing that tag.
-[Read more](https://github.com/stravo1/obsidian-gdrive-sync/issues/9#issuecomment-2026540794)

 #### Q. Why does filenames in Google Drive have the entire path of the note and why is the folder structure not recreated in Drive? / Why does it name files like the folder structure instead of just creating the folders?
 > TL;DR: It is not a bug, this is intended behaviour, having the folder structure in the filename directly is much simpler to work with in development compared to replicating folder structure in Drive as Obsidian has the capability to recreate folder structure from the filename.

 The Obsidian API can directly provide and construct the folder structure with just the pathname, so while storing in Drive the files are uploaded with their entire path as their filename instaed of creating actual folders.
 This reduces the complexity of managing folders and subfolders in Drive as everything is in the root vault folder and the filenames of the notes have enough info to reconstruct the actual vault.
 Obsidian can create all the folders in between if it is told to create a file named "SampleFolder/SubFolder/Test.md".
 It might look messy in Drive but it is assumed that you are gonna spend most of the time on working in Obsidian and not worry about how the sync is implemented in the backend :)

 #### ~Q. Why are my attachments being renamed?~ (SOLVED after [beta-13](https://github.com/stravo1/obsidian-gdrive-sync/releases/tag/v0.9.9-beta-13-fix-3))
-If you are using a release older then beta-13 then the plugin renames the attachment to keep track of it: the attachments are renamed when they are uploaded because unlike in notes there's no "lastSync" tag that the plug-in can read from the note's content, so to differentiate between which attachments are synced and which are not it's renamed to "attachment_name-synced".
-I am actively trying to create a workaround for this, but it will take time.
+If you are using a release older then beta-13 then the plugin renames attachments to keep track of them when they are uploaded.
 After [beta-13](https://github.com/stravo1/obsidian-gdrive-sync/releases/tag/v0.9.9-beta-13-fix-3) this is no more the case (read release notes).

 #### Q. Can I manually add files in Drive? / Does the plug-in track files manually added to the Drive folder? / Can I import files manually to the Drive folder?
 Unfortunately no, for security reasons the plug-in has access to only those files that _it creates_, and it has been made such that all vaults stay under the "obsidian" folder in Drive, and it can only access those files that it has created under that folder to make sure that it is not tampering/reading other sensitive files that the user might have.
 Here's some techincal details: `.../auth/drive.appdata` and `...auth/drive.file` are the scopes the plug-in has access to.